 We live in the digital age!
-TV, video games, computers, iPads, iPhones, smart phones and all the other screen devices out there are grabbing for our attention.
-Children now, have access to technology at a much younger age than most of us adults!
+TV, video games, computers, iPads, iPhones, smartphones, and all the other screen devices out there are grabbing our attention.
+Children now have access to technology at a much younger age than most of us adults!

 Growing up, I did not have my first cell phone until I was driving, at 18 years old.
-And it wasn’t one of those fancy smart phones of course.
-It was a black and white text and phone calls only phone!
-We didn’t have a computer in our home until I was 16 or 17 I believe.
+And it wasn't one of those fancy smartphones of course.
+It was a black and white text and phone calls only a phone.
+We didn't have a computer in our home until I was 16 or 17 I believe.
 Our first computer was one of the old DOS computers.
 It was a huge day when we got an actual desktop with Windows!
 A whole new world opened up for us.

-Did you know that the average American child watches 3-4 hours of TV alone a day? (source) And that isn’t even including video games, phones, iPads, or computers!
-Another report stated that the average child is exposed for 50 hours of screen time in one week!
+Did you know that the average American child watches 3-4 hours of TV a day? (source) And that isn't even including video games, phones, iPads, or computers!
+Another report stated that the average child is exposed to 50 hours of screen time in one week!

-- Aroused nervous system (which makes falling asleep difficult)
+- An aroused nervous system (which makes falling asleep difficult)